TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-filesync-sync-syncfilesharetoserver.md

 	articleId=""
 />

-# Troubleshooting Azure File Sync.
-Files are not syncing from Azure file share to server.
+# Troubleshooting Azure File Sync - Files are not syncing from Azure file share to server.

 ## **Recommended documents**